What causes excessive stomach acid and how to get rid of it

 • Spicy foods: Hot peppers, curry, garlic, and salsa are some examples.

-• Fiber: Too much fiber can cause acid production to go into overdrive since it takes a long time for the food to pass through the stomach.
+• Fiber: Too much fiber can cause acid production to go into overdrive since the food takes a long time to pass through the stomach.

 • Ulcers or cancers: Either of these can lead to an increase in the production of the hormone gastrin, which increases acid production.